The-Software-Guild/c194-lecture-notes-0122/lectures/vanilla/day0/vanilla-lecture-0.md

 #### Assignments/Assessments

 - assessments will be every end of week starting with week-1 typically given on friday mornings (thursday for holidays)
-- holidays are christmas eve and new years eve assessments will most likely be given out those wednesday afternoons to give you ample time to complete and not stress to much
+- holidays are Monday February 21st, President's Day

 #### Engage